hmc-sysadmin/labs/portage.md

   - How would you find the list of packages that depend on *perl*?
   (Hint: man pages are your friends!)
-  - Install the *fortune-mod-all* package.
+  - Install the `fortune-mod-all` package.

-Because *fortune-mod-all* has so many dependencies, you might want to do a little reading while it's installing...
+Because `fortune-mod-all` has so many dependencies, you might want to do a little reading while it's installing...
 All the subsequent sections are bonus: more information that may help you when administering your system.
 Feel free to read through them or read up more on portage online.

-When *fortune-mod-all* is done installing, let's have some fun:

-   - Run `fortune` to get a pithy message
-   - Run `fortune hitchhiker` to get another pithy message
-   - Make a cow say a fortune
-   - When you start a new bash shell (including when you log in), bash treats the file `~/.bashrc` as a script and runs it.
-Modify `~/.bashrc` so that a cow says a pithy quote every time you log in (or start a new shell).
-   - You can also make it so that a cow says a pithy quote when *any* user logs on to your system.
-To do so, add the appropriate command to the bottom of the file `/etc/profile`.
-Ask a friend who has an account on your system to log in and verify that they're greeted by a cow.

 ## Updating the Portage Tree and Your System